AJamesPhillips/DataCurator/README.md

 Then visit [http://localhost:8080/app#wcomponents/&view=knowledge](http://localhost:8080/app#wcomponents/&view=knowledge)

-## Optional: Output data to Obsidian / Markdown
+## Disabled ~~Optional: Output data to Obsidian / Markdown~~

+This does not work at the moment because the support for the local server has been removed in favour of collaborative "source of truth" central DB.

 <b style="background-color: pink; color: black;">This is write only.
 If you edit these files outside DataCurator the changes will be overwritten and lost.</b>  (for now)